aws-samples/dr-with-eks-efs/README.md

 Have a look at the cluster configuration manifest file.
 We specify Kubernetes version 1.28 and EFS CSI driver as an EKS managed addon.

-### Step 11 - Create the EKS cluster in the primary region :
+### Step 11 - Create the EKS cluster in the disaster recovery region :

 ```bash
 eksctl create cluster -f config_files/dr_region_cluster.yaml